alpha-prosoft/cbd-jenkins-pipeline/README.md

 *   `--environment-name`: The name of the environment (e.g., dev, staging, prod).
 *   `--hosted-zone`: The suffix of the hosted zone (e.g., mycompany.com) for DNS record creation.
 *   `--parent-stacks`: (Optional) Comma-separated list of parent stack base names to fetch outputs from, which are then available as parameters for the CloudFormation template.
+*   `--param`: (Optional) Key-value pairs to pass directly to the CloudFormation template.
+Can be specified multiple times (e.g., `--param Key1=Value1 --param Key2=Value2`).
+These parameters will override any other parameters gathered from VPC, subnets, hosted zones, or parent stacks if the keys conflict.
 ```